mist64/cbmbus_doc/README.md

 ## Contributing

-Contributions and corrections are **highly** appreciated.
+Corrections, clarifications and additions are **highly** appreciated.
 I will regularly update the articles on [pagetable.com](https://www.pagetable.com/).

 ## Credits